-Non-Hodgkin lymphoma (previously called non-Hodgkin disease) is a blood cancer that begins in the lymphatic system.1
+Non-Hodgkin lymphoma, previously known as non-Hodgkin disease, is a blood cancer that starts in the lymphatic system.1

 It is different from Hodgkin lymphoma and is more common.1

-The lymphatic system is part of the immune system.
-It includes the lymph glands (lymph nodes) and organs such as the spleen.
+The lymphatic system is part of the immune system and includes your lymph glands and organs such as the spleen.
 Its functions include:1

-- Maintaining fluid balance and removing cellular waste
+- Maintaining fluid balance and removal of cellular waste

-- Producing immune cells to help fight infection
+- Production of immune cells to help fight infections

 The lymphatic system contains white blood cells called lymphocytes.
 Non-Hodgkin lymphoma develops in these cells, causing them to grow abnormally.
 These abnormal lymphocytes most commonly accumulate in the lymph nodes.1